mangal-interactions/contribute/README.md

 **Thank you for contributing your data**.
 The aim of this repository is to make the submission process as easy as possible.
 In fact, we will do the actual injection in the database *for you*.
 Why?
-There are a few reasons:

-- we know how to do it!
-- we know how to troubleshoot it!
-- you have other things to do!
+There are a few reasons: we know how to do it, we know how to troubleshoot it, you won't feel as bad if you make a mistake, and you have other things to do.
+Our goal is to make the submission process a "sit back, relax, and enjoy" experience (for the data depositors).

 ## How can I contribute?